 - penalties for errors in returns

-As there is no statutory definition of 'employment' or 'self-employment', determining whether someone is employed or self-employed is not as straightforward as it might first appear.
+There is no statutory definition of 'employment' or 'self-employment', so determining whether someone is employed or self-employed is not straightforward.

 The contract 'passes' if the owner/partner would have been classified as self-employed; it fails if the owner/partner would have been classified as an employee.
 If the contract 'fails', the business is required to account for PAYE and NICs on the 'deemed' employment income from the contract at the end of the tax year.
 This is done using specific rules.
 We can advise you about these, so please contact us for further information.

 If the question is whether an individual is an employee or self-employed, the risk lies with the 'engager' or payer - with a potential liability for the PAYE which should have been paid over without right of recourse to the 'employee'.
 If the question is whether or not IR35 applies, the question (and any liability due) is for the individual and his/her company (the payee).
 The position for individuals working through their own company in the public sector is to change from April 2017.
 The intention is that the public sector employer, agency, or third party that pays the worker's intermediary will have to decide if the IR35 rules apply to a contract, and if so, account for and pay the relevant tax and NICs.

 As explained above, small businesses may opt into the cash basis and calculate their profits on the basis of the cash passing through the business.
 However, it is a feature of the tax system that other businesses (including all corporates) must include in their turnover for the year the value of incomplete work, of unpaid bills (debtors) and of work completed but not yet billed, all as at the end of the year.

 We will need to discuss with you exactly what needs to be identified and the basis of valuation.
 Keeping an eye on debtors and unbilled work is very important to your cash flow.